Resources for Parents & Kids!

 Here you’ll find an overview of what qualifies as an ACE and how it affects the body, brain, and your DNA.

-Younger and younger children have access to unsupervised time on the internet.
+Younger children have ever-increasing access to unsupervised time on the internet.
 While the internet has learning benefits, it can also be a very dangerous place for children of any age.
 Supervision of any time on the internet (including game play) is critical to keeping your children safe.

 This article discusses the balance of monitoring internet usage for safety while promoting trust.